spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/30-cloud-init.md

 * If you need to apply a set of configurations to a specific site, then use the Edge Installer user-data and its cloud-init stages to provide site settings to that specific site.

-* If you have common configurations across a fleet of edge host devices, customize the OS pack and use the cloud-init stages to apply those configurations.
+* If you have common configurations across a fleet of Edge host devices, customize the OS pack and use the cloud-init stages to apply those configurations.

 # Example Use Cases